azerion/gamedock-sdk/docs/deepLinking.md

 ## Facebook SDK deep linking

-Developers will have to integrate the Facebook SDK’s deeplinking features and pass any received deeplinks to the Gamedock SDK to be processed.
+Developers will have to integrate the Facebook SDK’s Deep Linking features and pass any received Deep Links to the Gamedock SDK to be processed.
 This can be done as follows:

 After initialising the Facebook SDK via FB.Init(OnFBInitComplete), in your OnFBInitComplete call you’ll have to call: